 A few months back I wrote about Why I Quit My $40 Verizon Phone Bill, at that time switching my phone service from Verizon to Mint Mobile.
-After my 6 month contract with Mint Mobile expired I then switched to Tello, but that’s a story for another post…
+After my six month contract with Mint Mobile expired I then switched to Tello, but that’s a story for another time…

 The point of this blog post being that prior to my trip I was faced with the fact that I would be travelling internationally for a number of months and had no way to maintain my US phone number with Tello.
 You see, many phone service companies, including Tello, will deactivate your number after 90 days of inactivity – that is, no texting, phone calls, or data usage – therefore revoking your claim to your phone number.
 This holds true even if you continue to pay your bill.
 (I encourage you to check your phone company’s specific policy prior to travelling if you plan to be gone for more than 90 days.)

 While I tried to tell all of the important people in my life that I would be unavailable via my regular phone number during my time in South America, it was impossible to contact everyone that had ever passed through my life.
 Plus, it was inevitable that someone (ahem, my landlord) would forget and try to reach out to me.
 The other factor was that I felt a sentimental attachment to my phone number.
 Perhaps too sentimental, but I had had the same number for the past 12 years and felt like it was a part of my identity.
 Even if I had kept paying my bill, my phone company would have likely given away my phone number due to its inactivity.